JamieHogg-depo/email_dashboard/README.md

-# CCing Email Efficiency calculator
+# Email Efficiency Calculators

-This code creates a Django dashboard that allows a user to explore ccing culture in your company.
+This code creates a Django dashboard that allows a user to explore the efficiency of different email strategies.